Next open call for participants likely towards end of 2023.

 Module 4: Quiz and Assignment which we mark and send back to participants

-We welcome enquiries and applications from individuals, as well as from groups of journalists and activists working in the same organisation.
+As well as applications from individuals, we also welcome enquiries from groups of journalists and activists working in the same organisation.

 The course is not free, but there may be occasions when we offer bursary places.

-We encourage you to contact us using the 'Enquire now' button above.
+We encourage you to contact us for upcoming dates and other information using the 'Enquire now' button above.